Autism Spectrum Disorders

 Children with autism spectrum disorders have impaired communication skills, social interaction and behavior.
 Autism spectrum disorders (ASD) cause significant impairment in a child's thinking, feeling, language and ability to relate to others.

 These conditions usually become apparent before age three and last throughout a person's life, although the core symptoms can vary greatly across individuals and improvement in behavior is usually seen with developmental, behavioral, and educational intervention specific for a child with this diagnosis.

 Changes to the autism spectrum disorders diagnosis

-The classification of ASD is changing in May 2013.
+The classification of ASD changed in May 2013.
 Previously, children with autistic disorder (commonly known as autism) presented with significant problems in communication and social interactions skills, and with repetitive behaviors or restricted interests.
 Children who had some but not all of the core symptoms were diagnosed with Pervasive Developmental Disorder, Not Otherwise Specified (PDD, NOS).
 Children who acquired their language milestones on time and who normal cognitive skills were diagnosed with Asperger syndrome.
-As of May 2013, we will be using one diagnostic category, Autism Spectrum Disorder for all children – rather than three separate diagnoses.
+As of May 2013, there is one diagnostic category, Autism Spectrum Disorder for all children, rather than three separate diagnoses.